Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 **Notes on Parameters in raxml log:**

-All free model parameters were estimated by RAxML for each run:  GAMMA model of rate heteorgeneity, ML estimate of alpha-parameter.
+All free model parameters were estimated by RAxML for each run:  GAMMA model of rate heterogeneity, ML estimate of alpha-parameter.
 GAMMA Model parameters were  estimated up to an accuracy of 0.1000000000 Log Likelihood units

 Substitution Matrix: GTR per run